Explicit constructions of optimal blocking sets and minimal codes: Background

 The \emph{dual code} of $C$, denoted by $C^{\perp}$, is the code generated by the rows of the check matrix, or equivalently, the subspace orthogonal to $C$.
 It is easy to observe that a check matrix of $C$ is a generator matrix of $C^{\perp}$, and vice versa.

-We now define minimal codes and for self-containment prove their equivalence with strong blocking sets.
+We now define minimal codes and for self-containment prove their equivalence with strong blocking sets, which was observed by Alfarano, Borello, Neri, and Ravagnani \cite{ABNR} for $s = 1$ but the proof of the general case is very similar.
 The support of a vector subspace $X$ of $\mathbb{F}_q^n$, denoted by $\mathrm{supp}(X)$, is the set of coordinate positions $i$ such that there is a vector $x \in X$ with $x_i \neq 0$.

 \begin{definition}[Minimal codes] An $[n, k, d]_q$ code $C$ is called $s$-minimal if for any two distinct $s$-dimensional subspaces $X, Y$ of $C$, $\mathrm{supp}(X) \not\subset \mathrm{supp}(Y)$ and $\mathrm{supp}(Y) \not\subset \mathrm{supp}(X)$. \end{definition}